SteffenEger/dldh/index.md

 4. Session 4 (28.11.2019)
      - Data annotation and how to compute agreement scores
      - **Literature**
         - Capturing Reliable Fine-Grained Sentiment Associations by Crowdsourcing and Best-Worst Scaling.
 Svetlana Kiritchenko and Saif M. Mohammad.
-In NAACL-2016.
+In NAACL 2016.
         - Best-Worst Scaling More Reliable than Rating Scales: A Case Study on Sentiment Intensity Annotation.
-Kiritchenko, S. and Mohammad, S. In ACL-2017.
+Kiritchenko, S. and Mohammad, S. In ACL 2017.
+        - Simpson, Edwin, Do Dinh, Erik-Lân, Miller, Tristan, Gurevych, Iryna.
+Predicting Humorousness and Metaphor Novelty with Gaussian Process Preference Learning.
+In: ACL 2019.
+        - Simpson, Edwin, Gurevych, Iryna.
+Finding Convincing Arguments Using Scalable Bayesian Preference Learning.
+In: TACL 2018.
 5. Session 5 (12.12.2019)
       - Metaphors & Emotions
 6. Session 6 (19.12.2019)